Bright-Ogheneovoh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Add a file to a file
+ a script that lists environment variables